A Brief History: Summarized from

 district's accepted name.1

-Bleak terrain and meager returns prevented even the glitter
+Bleak terrain and meager returns prevented even the glimmer

 of gold from attracting much interest, and Bodie District

-languished for seventeen years, yielding only enough yellow
+languished for the next seven years, yielding only enough

-metal to tempt a few hopeful prospectors and sustain a scattering
+yellow metal to tempt a few hopeful prospectors and sustain

-of destitute miners.
-Some steadfast inhabitants washed placer
+a scattering of destitute miners.
+Some steadfast inhabitants

-gravel, while the most hearty drove tunnels or sunk shafts
+washed placer gravel, while the most hearty drove tunnels

-to follow gold-bearing quartz veins into the earth.
-Then
+or sunk shafts to follow low-grade quartz veins into the

-in 1875, a mine called the Bunker Hill caved, exposing an
+earth.
+Then in 1875, a mine called the Bunker Hill caved,

-ore body that attracted San Francisco speculators.
-One group
+exposing an ore body that attracted San Francisco speculators.

-of capitalists purchased the claim and organized a company
+One group of capitalists purchased the claim and organized

-that began industrial-scale mining.
-Their gamble paid off.
+a company that set up industrial-scale mining.
+Their gamble

-bullion during 1877 and rewarded stockholders with four
+and silver bullion during 1877 and rewarded stockholders

 machinery.
 Sixteen years later, fuel costs and declining